-Since 1976, EXPLO has attracted over 80,000 remarkable alumni who have gone on to achieve great things in every career imaginable.
+Since 1976, EXPLO has attracted over 85,000 remarkable students who have gone on to achieve great things in every career imaginable.

 Like the rest of our diverse community, the leadership team at EXPLO is comprised of interesting individuals, each with unique passions, pursuits, and stories to share.
 What unites our leaders is their commitment to educating the whole child and to learning as a lifelong journey — one that is not confined by classroom walls.